search icon

 People can claim a trademark before they actually register it.
 In fact, the more they make use of the mark, the greater the likelihood that the U.S. Patent and Trademark Office (USPTO) will approve it.
 Trademark rights come much more from usage than from the actual filing for protection.
 This article will walk you through how to apply for a trademark that already exists and provide tips for navigating your trademarking journey smoothly.

 The USPTO reviews applications for trademark registration at the federal level.
-You can apply to trademark almost anything, but it does have to be approved by the USPTO as having met the trademark requirements outlined in the Lanham Act.
-Of all the federal statutes affecting trademark policy, the Lanham Act represents the trademark law governing most trademarking scenarios in the United States.
+While you can apply for trademark protection for almost anything, the USPTO must approve it based on the trademark requirements outlined in the Lanham Act, the primary federal statute governing U.S. trademark law.

 Grounds for denial of a trademark can range between many extremes.
 For example, trademarks can be denied if they are considered primarily geographically deceptive.
 If you were to try to register a trademark for the phrase “Boston’s Best,” but your company and its factory are based in Tucson, Arizona, that phrase suggests a misleading geographic area.
 Other reasons trademarks may be denied include: